mrlunchbox777/advent-of-code-2025/days/day2/README.md

 2. I tested the solution against the puzzle input and it calculated the answer too high.
 3. I asked the AI to debug its solution.
 It identified that the logic for detecting repeated sequences needed to be exactly twice, something mentioned in the puzzle input but not in my initial prompt.
 It made adjustments to the logic accordingly.
 4. I tested the solution against the puzzle input again and it produced the correct results.
+5. I asked the AI to handle any mode where the pattern can repeat 2 or more times.
+It adjusted the logic and produced a working solution.
+(This is basically what it had originally tried to do before I clarified the exact requirement.)
+6. I tested the solution against the puzzle input again and it produced the correct results.

+Today showed some real power of the AI in being able to debug issues as well as failures in generated code.
+It created bad code that didn't even compile, but was able to identify and fix the issues itself.
+It also demonstrated an ability to identify requirements that were not explicitly stated in the prompt but were in the puzzle description (not provided to the AI).
+The tests were particularly helpful in ensuring correctness, including the example data and edge cases.

 - I did not give the AI the exact instructions from Advent of Code, but rather paraphrased them with my understanding of the problem.
 - I did not ask the AI to optimize for performance or efficiency.